dykyi-roman/book-summary/README.md

 * The code must be checked a SOLID principle after code-review (Uncle Bob).
 Code-review must be doing before manual test

+* Low coupling must be folow between methods to.
+Example: using one variable in both methods create a lot of coupling

 * Object must be transfer for another layer using DTO (low coupling principle)

 * Talk with a Domain layer using CommandBus and talk with a UI layer using Query Bus.
 Comand => Handler (SRP)